Information Literacy Faculty Fellows Program

 Information for 2023 Cohort

-The Spring 2022 ILFF program will be run in a flipped classroom model in which participants will work with content in a Canvas course and attend synchronous sessions to apply and discuss their learning.
-Every Fellow is expected to actively participate during each week of the five-week Fellowship by consuming the learning material and participating in synchronous sessions with Faculty Fellow peers.
+The Spring 2023 ILFF program will be run in a flipped classroom model in which participants will work with content in a Canvas course and attend in-person sessions to apply and discuss their learning.
+Every Fellow is expected to actively participate during each week of the five-week Fellowship by consuming the learning material and participating in these sessions with Faculty Fellow peers.